 User at Hospital (A) need to start with specifying value corresponding to XDS META-data attributes (Patient name, ID, etc.) that unique to Mr.Bob and use it to search for associated registry using Document Registry Searcher program.
-Document Registry Searcher will use specified values to find for registered META-data attributes set in smartcontract.
-When matched, Document Registry Searcher will return the whole META-data attributes set of those matched one to the user at Hospital (A).
+Document Registry Searcher uses specified values to find for registered META-data attributes set in smartcontract.
+When matched, Document Registry Searcher returns the whole META-data attributes set of those matched one to the user at Hospital (A).
 In this case, it may return more than one registry set that associated with Mr.Bob.
 User at Hospital (A) may need to seek for the one with latest timestamp or the one they needed to use.
 When the registry set was picked, they may need to use repository URI included in META-data attributes set to request for actual document in Hospital (B).
 After that, Hospital (B) will response by allow Hospital (A) to access content of the document.

 Architecture Design

-A requirement that need to be setup to meet our scenario included type of Blockchain network, who is Blockchain participant node, and consensus which allow trustless publishing of block into the Blockchain ledger.
-In our scenario, we declare that participant node is machine host by members of XDS Affinity Domain which assume to be each hospital.
+A requirement that needs to be setup to meet our scenario included type of Blockchain network, who is Blockchain participant node, and consensus which allow trustless publishing of block into the Blockchain ledger.
+In our scenario, we declare that participant node is machine hosted by members of XDS Affinity Domain which assume to be each hospital.
 Each Blockchain participant node will take the main role as XDS Document Registry actor which will maintain Blockchain ledger where document registry entry is kept.
-As the Blockchain allow only XDS Affinity Domain members to participate as node, this make the Blockchain type classified as permissioned chain.
+As the Blockchain allows only XDS Affinity Domain members to participate as node, this make the Blockchain type classified as permissioned chain.
 For consensus, it may need to be the consensus that can process large amount of Blockchain transaction at certain time due to continuous nature of medical operation.
-Smartcontract will be the main component that take the role to keep all set of META-data attributes separated by each document, within Blockchain ledger.
+Smartcontract will be the main component that takes the role to keep all set of META-data attributes separated by each document, within Blockchain ledger.
 When Document Registry Searcher program was triggered by document user, the Searcher will perform iteration search on all META-data attributes set existing on the chain.
 All matched set will return to document user as list for the user to pick the one they needed.
 After the user picked the set they needed, user-side program will trigger smartcontract to return the whole set of META-data attributes of the selected set.
 Eventually, user-side program will use retrieved META-data attributes and repository URI to access actual document in its repository in hosting hospital.

-Implementation
+IMPLEMENTATION

 This section will focus on technical explanation on concept implementation.
 The first part introduces about XDS Toolkit which is the source of XDS transaction sample for our implementation and act as validation tool to verify if our implementation complies to XDS.b profile.
 The second part will explain about technical setup of Blockchain platform for our implementation.
-The third part then jump to implementation of software that act as component to integrate Blockchain to XDS.b process flow.
-This software will act as the middle between function of XDS Document Registry actor and function as Ethereum Blockchain node.
+The third part describes implementation of software that acts as component to integrate Blockchain to XDS.b process flow.
+This software behaves as the middle between function of XDS Document Registry actor and function as Ethereum Blockchain node.
 The last part will explain behavior of smart contract that we designed in technical aspect.

 XDS Toolkit